 George Guy McCoy, 79, a former Baker City resident, died Aug.
 18, 2019, at home with his wife, Susan, at his side in Emmett, Idaho, following a brief illness.
+A graveside service with Military Honors will be held on Friday, October 2, 2020, at 2:00 PM at Mt.
+Hope Cemetery in Baker City, Oregon.
+Face coverings and social distancing will be required.

 Guy was born on Nov.
 10, 1939, at Tehachapi, California, to Lillian Louise Ray and George Henry McCoy.
 After moving to Keating with his family, he attended Keating Grade School and graduated from Baker High School in 1957.